The environmental benefits of aluminum recycling are enormous, so are the benefits.

 When purchasing a new or used appliance, check with the store for details on their appliance recycling program.
 Will they remove the old appliance if the new appliance is delivered?
 Do they charge a fee?Check with local organizations, churches and scrap metal collectors, most will take a working appliance and recycle it.

 Every year in the United States, billions of batteries are bought, used, and thrown out.
-Call2Recycle, a national battery recycling program has recorded 1,263,796 batteries recycled in just 60 days!
 The demand for batteries can be traced largely to the technical advances in everything from gaming systems & computers to cell phones & tools.Because many batteries contain toxic constituents such as mercury and cadmium, they pose a potential threat to human health and the environment when improperly disposed.
 Though batteries generally make up only a tiny portion of municipal solid waste (MSW)—less than 1 percent—they account for a disproportionate amount of the toxic metals in MSW.
 Many manufacturers are also designing batteries for a longer life.
 Most automotive shops collect car batteries for a fee and will return these batteries to the vendor or send off-site for recycling.

-Locally, Sears and Radio Shack in the Northtowne Mall, Radio Shack in Hicksville and Arps Hardware, all participate in rechargeable battery collection.
+Locally, Lowe’s and Arps Hardware participate in rechargeable battery collection.
 These batteries must be less than 11 pounds.
-You may take your rechargeable batteries to any of these stores or call them for further information.
+You may take your rechargeable batteries to either store or call them for further information.

 Arps Hardware – 419-782-1171